jeffgillan/pdal_filters.csf/README.md

 ENTRYPOINT ["/app/pdal_copc.sh"]
 ```

 The following is happening in the Dockerfile:

-A pdal base image is being pulled from Dockerhub
+A PDAL base image is being pulled from Dockerhub

 I set the working directory of the container to `/app`